YawB-LL/MVP-Website/docs/COOKIEBOT_CMP_IMPLEMENTATION.md

 - Users can customize their cookie preferences
 - Users can withdraw consent at any time
 - Clear information about what each cookie category does
+- **Universal Transparency**: All users see the same consent interface regardless of location

 ### 5. Implementation Benefits